Broad Appeal Specialty Housing (BASH)

 The co-housing concept, first introduced in Denmark in 1967, describes a collection of privately-owned homes connected by a shared space, which has resources everyone can use.

-The BASH model shares several characteristics with co-housing and aims to recreate its main advantages.
+The BASH model shares several characteristics with these models and aims to recreate their main advantages.

-- BASH is run by a company rather than self-governed, which means...
+• BASH is run by a separate company rather than a self-governed organization, which means...

-- BASH can be rental housing, rather than an HOA or co-op for owners only, making it widely accessible and easy to try without a large commitment.
+• BASH can be rental housing, rather than for owners only, making it widely accessible and easy to use without a large commitment.